 The notes will be secured by the property of the trust.
-The Trust Accounts will be established and maintained in the name of the indenture trustee for the benefit of the noteholders.
+The collection account, the reserve account, the capitalized interest account, the supplemental purchase account, the add-on consolidation loan account and the Euro account will be established and maintained in the name of the indenture trustee for the benefit of the noteholders.
 To facilitate servicing and to minimize administrative burden and expense, the servicer will act as custodian of the promissory notes representing the trust student loans and other related documents.